pharo-iot/PharoThings/README.md

 ```Smalltalk
 remotePharo := TlpRemoteIDE connectTo: (TCPAddress ip: #[193 51 236 167] port: 40423)
 ```
+Notice that you should know IP address of your Raspberry and port where running Pharo is waiting for remote IDE connection.

-Then inspect board:
+Then inspect the board:
 ```Smalltalk
 remoteBoard := remotePharo evaluate: [ RpiBoardBRev1 current].
 remoteBoard inspect
 ```
 ![](doc/images/RaspBoardInspector.png)

-Evaluation pane in bottom provides bindings to gpio pins which you can script by doIt/printIt expressions.
+Evaluation pane in the bottom provides bindings to gpio pins which you can script by doIt/printIt expressions.

 Currently only model B is implemented (with revision 1 and 2).
 But this code will not break on other boards.
 In that case pins will point to wrong phisical pins of your board.
 But tool will show working UI.
 And you will be able to control board by low level library (like WiringPi) using remote playground:
 ```Smalltalk